 CBD and Drug Interactions.
-What should I know about?
+What do I need to know?

-Studies are ongoing as to how effective CBD is, but there are literally 1000’s of success stories every month about CBD helping people feel better.
-As these stories are shared among friends and through media outlets, more and more people are willing to give CBD a try to see if it can help them.
-But is CBD safe to just start taking?
+Studies are ongoing as to how effective CBD is, but there are 1000’s of success stories every month about CBD helping people feel better.
+As these stories are shared among friends and through media outlets, more and more people are willing to give CBD a try to see if it can help them, but is CBD safe to just start taking?

 CBD and Drug Interactions Do Exist with Certain Medications.